Giga Voxel Renderer¶

 - sets a mask volume that allows masking of regions of the original volumeSoGVRMaskSettings

-- allows to overwrite the settings of the SoGVRMaskVolume, make sure to place it behind to mask volume
+; make sure to place it behind to mask volume

-Secondary Volume extensions¶
+Secondary volume extensions¶

 SoGVRSecondaryVolume